STAT545-UBC-hw-2018-19/hw03-couBC/Hw03_couBC.md

 ## $ gdpPercap <dbl> 779.4453, 820.8530, 853.1007, 836.1971, 739.9811, 78...
 ```

-At first I tried this - but this is not helpful at all as you would have to scroll through all the rows to try to find the max and min by hand.
+At first I tried this - but this is not helpful at all as you would have to scroll through all the rows to try to find the max and min manually.

 ```r